BryceCanyonCounty/bcc-guarma/README.md

 - Port access can be limited by job and jobgrade
 - Distance based NPC spawns

+#### Commands
+- `/resetWorld` If you die and respawn outside of Guarma it will reset the map and water to default settings.

 #### Dependencies
 - [vorp_core](https://github.com/VORPCORE/vorp-core-lua)
 - [vorp_inventory](https://github.com/VORPCORE/vorp_inventory-lua)